BigChemistry-RobotLab/SurfPro2/README.md

 # SurfPro2.0

-This is the second major version of the [SurfPro](https://github.com/BigChemistry-RobotLab/SurfPro) database, SurfPro2.0.
+This is the second major version of the [SurfPro](https://github.com/BigChemistry-RobotLab/SurfPro) database, SurfPro2.
+SurfPro2 is a curated database of surfactant physicochemical properties and associated molecular structures, assembled from the scientific literature.
+This repository contains the source data, curation workflows, and scripts required to reproduce the SurfPro2 SQLite database.
-This database is provided in the form of:
+This database contains:

 - a set of source files (found in `data/sources/<ref_key>/source_data/`),
 - a set of accompanying curation scripts (`data/sources/<ref_key>/process_data.py` in each source directory) which output processed data (`data/sources/<ref_key>/processed_data/<ref_key>.csv`),